LetiziaMarietti/Goodreads-Mapping-JAFF-Multiculturalism/README.md

 |Rating Count          | Total number of ratings for each book on Goodreads as of May 2025                                                                                |
 |Book URL              | The direct web address (URL) to the specific edition page of each book on Goodreads                                                              |
 |Publisher type        | Either ‘big publisher’, ‘small publisher’, ‘self-published’, or ‘unknown’                                                                        |

+Data workflow disclaimer:

+The uploaded datasets reflect key stages and logic of the research, but are not always mutually synchronized across all intermediate versions.
+Throughout the project, several stages involved manual corrections and updates, so intermediary files may contain discrepancies.
+The files provided are meant to illustrate the research process and main results, rather than serve as exact, consecutive backups for each step.

 Contact:
 For questions about this thesis or related projects, please write to l.m.marietti@student.rug.nl